Responsible Conduct of Research

 Students pursuing the RCR certification must print and submit copies of the certificate of completion for each online training module completed.
 Completion of the “General Responsible Conduct in Research” training module is required for RCR certification.

-Individuals at UT Arlington are encouraged to participate in RCR activities in addition to the online training and may elect to complete a course of study leading to certification in Responsible Conduct of Research.
+Individuals at UT Arlington are encouraged to participate in RCR activities in addition to the online training and may earn certification in the Responsible Conduct of Research.
 Participants will be recognized with a transcript notation once they have completed the following within two years:

 - Attend three RCR workshops offered by the RCR Institute.
 (Participants are responsible for keeping track of the workshops attended.)